AdobeDocs/marketo-measure.en/help/marketo-measure-and-adobe/experience-cloud-interface-overview.md

 ---
 # Adobe Experience Cloud Interface {#unified-shell-overview}

-Adobe Experience Cloud Interface aligns the "shell" look and feel of Adobe Experience Cloud applications and services.
+Adobe Experience Cloud Interface aligns the look and feel of Adobe Experience Cloud applications and services.
 But, it's more than just a new design.
 It's a single-page application that delivers user experience in a single instance.

 ## User Flow {#user-flow}